Dee66/costpilotdemo/docs/ROI_CALCULATOR.md

-# 💰 CostPilot ROI Calculator
+# 💰 CostPilot ROI Calculator (Demo Scenario)

 ## TL;DR
 **This demo caught a $335/month regression.
 If deployed for 6 months, that's $2,010 wasted.**
 **CostPilot would have prevented it for $594 → Net savings: $1,416 (2.4x ROI)**

+**Note:** This calculator demonstrates potential ROI based on the infrastructure regression shown in the demo (PR 42).
+Actual results will vary based on your specific infrastructure, policies, and usage patterns.

 ---